OmkarKirpan/SoloSDK/README.md

 - High quality (normal speed) - [Download](https://s3.amazonaws.com/nn.soloselfie.me/models/net-high)
 - Normal quality (good speed) - [Download](https://s3.amazonaws.com/nn.soloselfie.me/models/net-normal)
 - Low quality (high speed) - [Download](https://s3.amazonaws.com/nn.soloselfie.me/models/net-low)

+The current skeleton pose detection model which can be used with our SDK is [here](https://github.com/tipitltd/SoloSDK/tree/master/Resources/Models)

 If you would like to experiment with the depth prediction models which are currently in beta stage development then you can use the following model - [Download](https://github.com/tipitltd/SoloSDK/raw/master/Resources/Models/dnet0716).